Director Jordan Peele is no stranger to the uncanny, but his latest project, simply titled Nope, may turn out to be his weirdest yet.

 The annual NFL event also played host to new footage from various highly-anticipated film and TV projects, including Amazon’s Lord of the Rings series, The Rings of Power, Doctor Strange in the Multiverse of Madness and Dwayne Johnson’s DC debut, Black Adam.

 Teasers for those titles followed big entertainment announcements in the week prior, too.
-Disney confirmed that its Obi-Wan Kenobi series would be hitting Disney plus on May 25, while fans were also treated to the first official trailer for Jurassic World: Dominion
+Disney confirmed that its Obi-Wan Kenobi series would be hitting Disney plus on May 25, while fans were also treated to the first official trailer for Jurassic World: Dominion.

 Put simply, 2022 is primed to be a massive year for new movies and TV shows, and with projects like Nope and Alex Garland’s Men in the theatrical pipeline for the coming months, the horror genre, in particular, appears in rude health.

-Axel is a London-based Senior Staff Writer at TechRadar, reporting on everything from the latest Apple developments to newest movies as part of the site's daily news output.
+Axel is TechRadar's UK-based Phones Editor, reporting on everything from the latest Apple developments to newest AI breakthroughs as part of the site's Mobile Computing vertical.
 Having previously written for publications including Esquire and FourFourTwo, Axel is well-versed in the applications of technology beyond the desktop, and his coverage extends from general reporting and analysis to in-depth interviews and opinion.
+Axel studied for a degree in English Literature at the University of Warwick before joining TechRadar in 2020, where he then earned an NCTJ qualification as part of the company’s inaugural digital training scheme.